-Tierra Village, a non-profit 501 c(3) organization,is seeking a dynamic and experienced live-in care partner, individual or couple, to serve as the resident manager of an Adult Family Home that is currently being built 5 miles outside of Leavenworth, WA.
+Tierra Village, a non-profit 501 c(3) organization,is seeking a dynamic and experienced care partner, individual or couple, to serve as the resident manager of a home in Leavenworth, WA.
 This position is responsible for the overall housing, safety, meals, and well being of five adults with developmental disabilities.
 Tierra Village has formed within a larger land-based community atmosphere in a spectacular natural setting.
 The resident manager will have the opportunity to help shape the character and quality of the Adult Family Home and related educational and vocational programs, along side the Tierra Village director.
 Please note the term care partner stems from the concept of care provider traditionally used in Adult Family Homes.
 Care partner, used here, reflects Tierra's belief that great care stems from a two way partnership in which both parties can grow and change.

-The resident manager/ care partner will be responsible for all aspects of the successful operation of the Coyote House, an Adult Family Home located at the Tierra Learning Center.
+The Resident Manager will be responsible for all aspects of the successful operation of the Coyote House.
 All potential applicants are strongly encouraged to visit tierralearningcenter.org for an overview of the community that helps to support Tierra Village.
-The resident manager will collaboratively provide a safe, caring, engaging home environment for residents as well as actively support resident involvement in on and off-site community activities.
-The manager will reside in Coyote House with up to five residents and two volunteer assistants/interns.
-The resident manager works closely with the Executive Director of Tierra Village and with the state AFH licensor, as the Entity Representative under Tierra Village’s Adult Family Home Provider License.
+The Care Partner will collaboratively provide a safe, caring, engaging home environment for residents as well as actively support resident involvement in on and off-site community activities.
+The Care Partner may choose to reside in Coyote House with up to five residents.

-- Orient, inspire and collaboratively manage the care partner team to ensure all home and direct care of Coyote House residents are met.
+- Orient, train, support and collaborate with care partner team to ensure all home and direct care of Coyote House residents are met.

-- Provide and encourage appropriate positive reinforcement in all aspects of the Residents’ Daily Living Skills as identified in their negotiated care plan.
+- Plan, provide and encourage appropriate positive reinforcement in all aspects of the Residents’ Daily Living Skills as identified in their negotiated care plan.

-- Oversee planning and preparation of nutritious, fresh, organic (as possible) meals including snacks.
+- Oversee planning, scheduling and preparation of nutritious, fresh, organic (as possible) meals including snacks.

-- Supervise housekeeping to ensure the Home is clean and well maintained (inside and outside).
+- Participate and oversee housekeeping to ensure the Home is clean and well maintained (inside and outside).

 - Listen well and provide problem solving opportunities as necessary.